It's a Pleasure (film): Production

 Sonja Henie had made nine pictures for 20th Century Fox ending with Wintertime.
 In December 1943 she signed a contract to make a movie for the newly formed International Pictures which was run by William Goetz who had been head of production at Fox briefly while Henie worked there.
 The film was to be part of International's initial slate of four pictures costing $5 million being distributed by RKO, the others being Casanova Brown, Belle of the Yukon and Once Off Guard.

+According to producer David Lewis, Goetz had no story for Henie and asked Lewis if he had anything.
+Lewis lunched with Charles Brackett when Billy Wilder came in and Lewis asked Wilder if he had any ideas.
+Lewis wrote Wilder "came up with the title Of Ice And Woman and proceeded to sit down and dictate a few pages, a total takeoff on the play Burlesque.
+Although it was all done as sort of a lark, the idea had merit, and I took it to Goetz.
+He liked it (or was grasping at straws) and called Wilder, who offered it as a gift."